Lypsilonx/Game-of-Intrigue/Game of Intrigue.typ

   3. If any player wants to object to the trade they can now do so.
 (Count down from 3 to give other players a chance; The deal is done/protected on the count of 0) Upon an accusation the legality of the traded cards is checked (see Legality check)
   4. If both parties decided to trade (and no illegal cards were found in the previous step) they each take the card offered to them.
   5. Both players now qualify for the Announcement phase.

+After everyone (except one player, if there is an uneven number of players) has traded the phase ends.

 _Example:_